Leveraging Complementary Attention maps in vision transformers for OCT image analysis: RESULTS AND DISCUSSIONS

 \subsection{Ensembling Results}

 While our simple ensembling does boost the test set F1 score to 0.720 (not shown in the table for brevity), the finer-grained ensembling scheme yields an even greater performance with an improved F1 score of 0.724.
+Our MaxViT-EVA02 ensemble pipeline achieved a patient-wise F1 score of 0.814 in Testset-1 and 0.8527 in Testset-2 -- 3.8\% higher than the next best solution (\footnote{https://alregib.ece.gatech.edu/2023-vip-cup/}{leaderboard}).